Print this page

-The comune (municipality) of San Casciano in Val di Pesa is part of Chianti, an agricultural area in Tuscany famous for its wines, olive oil, genuine food and landscapes.
+San Casciano in Val di Pesa is also a comune (municipality) that is part of the Province of Florence and it is also part of Chianti, an agricultural area in Tuscany famous for its wines, extra virgin olive oil, genuine and organic food, culture and landscapes.

 You will also find all the services you need: banks with ATM, a post office, pharmacies.

-The location: San Casciano is also an excellent starting point for your excursion in other Chianti villages, in Florence, Siena, Pisa and the other little Tuscan country villages.
-Thanks to the proximity to a dual carriageway that connects Siena to the motorway A1 Naples-Milan you can easily reach other italian cities like Rome (2 hours and 50 minutes), Venice (3 hours), Perugia (1 hour and 45 min.), Cinque Terre (1 hour and half), Bologna (1 hour and 20 minutes).
+The location itself is very appreciated by the tourists who choose San Casciano as base for their holidays in Tuscany.
+San Casciano VP is indeed an excellent starting point for your excursion in other Chianti villages, in Florence (14 Km), Siena, Pisa and the other little Tuscan country villages.
+Thanks to the proximity to a dual carriageway that connects Siena to the motorway A1 Naples-Milan you can easily reach other italian cities like Rome (two hours and fifty minutes), Venice (three hours), Perugia (one hour and fortyfive min.), Cinque Terre (one hour and half), Bologna (one hour and twenty minutes).

 How to get there